zhangchl007/MCW-App-modernization/HOL/Hands-on lab unguided - App modernization.md

 -   If you have installed the Flow mobile app that supports push notifications, you should have received one after the message has been sent

--   Alternatively, check the status of your flow by going to **My flows**, then clicking on the name of the flow.
+-   Alternatively, check the status of your flow by going to **My flows**, and then selecting the name of the flow.
 The resulting page will display a log of each time it was executed.
-When you click on the log entry, you will see which of the steps, the email trigger or the push notification, were successful.\
+When you select the log entry, you will see which of the steps the email trigger or the push notification was successful.\
     ![On the My flows tab, the option to send a mobile notification when a new email arrives is set to On.](images/Hands-onlabunguided-Appmodernizationimages/media/image50.png "My Flows tab")

 ## Exercise 13: Create an app in PowerApps

 Duration: 15 minutes

-Since creating mobile apps is a long development cycle, Contoso is interested in using PowerApps to create mobile applications in order to add functionality not currently offered by their app rapidly.
+Since creating mobile apps is a long development cycle, Contoso is interested in using PowerApps to create mobile applications in order to quickly add functionality not currently offered by their app.
 In this scenario, they want to be able to edit the Policy lookup values (Silver, Gold, Platinum, etc.), which they are unable to do in the current app.

 Get them up and running with a new app created in PowerApps, which connects to the ContosoInsurance database and performs basic CRUD (Create, Read, Update, and Delete) operations against the Policies table.